 - Technical resources like Shooting From the Heart, a Blue Earth-published instructional book for personal projects

-- Experienced Advisory Board to answer questions and provide guidance
+- Experienced Board of Directors to answer questions and provide guidance